hpc2n/openmp-parallelism-course/docs/hpc2n-intro.rst

 NOTE that if you have not signed the NAISS User Agreement we will not get the account request, so remember to do this!

-You can find more information about creating accounts here: https://www.hpc2n.umu.se/documentation/access-and-accounts/users
+You can find more information about creating accounts `here <https://docs.hpc2n.umu.se/documentation/accounts-rules/>`_.

 Connecting to HPC2N's systems and transferring files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^